 Interactions between temperature and drought effects may also be important for tree C allocation.
 Warmer temperatures may exacerbate tree H2O loss during drought and increase mortality risk (Allen et al., 2015).
 If warmer temperatures reduce C allocation belowground, then the ability of trees to acquire soil water may also be impaired.
 However, an open top chamber experiment with young oak saplings found no interaction between experimental warming and drought on tree transpiration or biomass (Kuster et al., 2013).
 Other studies have found limited evidence for interactive effects on plant growth rates (e.g., Edler et al., 2015; Taeger et al., 2015), although there are also exceptions (Munir et al., 2015; Leon-Sanchez et al., 2016).
 A six-year warming and precipitation redistribution experiment with two tree species found complex growth responses (Volder et al., 2013) with a strongly interactive effect on the relative growth rate of Quercus stellata monocultures.
 Thus, it is challenging to generalize how the interactive effects of drought and warming affect tree physiology and growth.

-To address these knowledge gaps concerning, temperature, water availability, and C allocation, we studied C allocation in 8 to 9-meter tall eucalypt trees growing in an experiment that manipulated both temperature and moisture supply.
+To address these knowledge gaps concerning, temperature, water availability, and C allocation, we studied C allocation in young eucalypt trees as they grew from roughly 1 to 9 meters in height in an experiment that manipulated both temperature and water availability.
 We used whole-tree chambers in the field in southeastern Australia to grow Eucalyptus tereticornis trees under experimental warming of +3 oC for more than one year, crossed with a summer drought for three months.
 We continuously measured whole-crown CO2 and H2O exchange and measured aboveground biomass production every 2 weeks.
 From these intensive measurements, we derived GPP, aboveground net primary production (NPPa), aboveground autotrophic respiration (Ra) and the residual C that must have been partitioned belowground for each fortnightly interval.
 We use these data to test the predictions that warming decreases C partitioning belowground, while drought increases C partitioning belowground.

 Materials and Methods